A cosmic snack you won’t forget 🧆

 Would you call this a cosmic tragedy… or a stellar meal?

-@space_telescopes, and G. Bacon (STScI); ESA; NASA; Snehalata Sahu, Boris T. Gänsicke, Jamie T. Williams, Detlev G. Koester, Jay Farihi, Steven J. Desch, Nicola Pietro Gentile Fusillo, Dimitri Veras, Sean N. Raymond and Maria Teresa Belmonte; ESA/Hubble (M. Kornme...
+🎞️ T. Pyle (caltechedu, nasajpl) - creativecommons BY 4.0; nasagoddard; NASA, ESA, space_telescopes, and G. Bacon (STScI); ESA; NASA; Snehalata Sahu, Boris T. Gänsicke, Jamie T. Williams, Detlev G. Koester, Jay Farihi, Steven J. Desch, Nicola Pietro Gentile Fusillo, Dimitri Veras, Sean N. Raymond and Maria Teresa Belmonte; ESA/Hubble (M. Kornmesser & L...